lordparvis/match-mix/README.md

 #### The user navigates to Cocktail Recipes

- -The user lands on Cocktail Recipes views page, displaying the page title, a nav to Home and The Bar, a "create new recipe" button, and a list of available recipes
+ - The user lands on Cocktail Recipes views page, displaying the page title, a nav to Home and The Bar, a "create new recipe" button, and a list of available recipes
-  -The user selects "create new recipe" and navigates to the Create view -This displays a page title, a nav to Home & The Bar & Cocktail Recipes, a recipe name input, and displays categories with ingredients available to select
+  - The user selects "create new recipe" and navigates to the Create view
+  - This displays a page title, a nav to Home & The Bar & Cocktail Recipes, a recipe name input, and displays categories with ingredients available to select
-  -The user selects submit and is redirected back to Cocktail Recipes
+  - The user selects submit and is redirected back to Cocktail Recipes

   -The user selects a recipe name and navigates to the recipe view page -This displays a page title, a nav, buttons to Edit and Delete the recipe, and a list of recipe ingredients/contents